plafferty64830/3SidedCube-pokeapi/README.md

 ## Projects

 #### Pokemon
-- An incompleted attempt at the project utilising the react native native navigation library from WIX and Redux for persisting data.
+- An incompleted attempt at the project utilising the react native native navigation library from WIX.
+Unfortunately as the redux documentation appeared to be under contruction I didn't quite manage to include this in the soltion.
+Instead, I have utilised Realm from MongoDB.

 #### Pokemon_react_nav
 - A completed project utilising react-navigation and Realm as the local database from MongoDB for persisting data.